TritonDataCenter/rfd/rfd/0161/README.md

 resources (people, test machines, etc.) are available, however we shouldn't require it to proceed with the x86_64 illumos target.

+It should also be noted that the rust target triple is independent of the LLVM triple rust uses when compiling.
+When one defines a rust target, one specifies the LLVM triple to use (while they may often match, there is no requirement that they do so).
+This proposal is _not_ proposing any new LLVM triples.
+Any such discussions would be better served being done as their own initative, and as such are out of scope for this proposal.

 #### Forward compatability

 Currently, rust does not have any obvious facilities for build-time detection